 Constant distractions erode creativity, the very thing that open environments are supposed to promote.
 The chance encounters that Jobs so valued occur not just between people, but within minds.
 “At any given moment,” writes Jonah Lehrer in Imagine: How Creativity Works, “the brain is automatically forming new associations, continually connecting an everyday x to an unexpected y.”
 But as he goes on to explain, these associations adhere to their own schedules, often popping up when we’re doing something totally unrelated to our most pressing work-related concern (like showering).
 To arrive at clever solutions, we need stimulation and quiet, collaboration and separation.

 Pixar’s success was very much on our minds when we established our Innovation Center in a grand former church in 2005.
 The space is magnificent, featuring a soaring central dome that’s inspirational all on its own.
 The layout is somewhat warren-like, and the route from one point to another can feel rather circuitous, but that’s how chance encounters occur.
 There are few walled offices and many meeting rooms, but our designers and engineers also have their own spaces where they can minimize visual and aural distractions and focus on individual tasks before and after team meetings.
 The environment inspires reverence for all facets of the creative process, from the noisy to the subdued.
 Our workspace inspires our creativity.

-We believe wholeheartedly in the value of collaboration — it’s been the foundation of our success for more than 40 years.
+We believe wholeheartedly in the value of collaboration — it’s been the foundation of our success for nearly 50 years.
 And if there were a shortcut to promoting it, we would have found it by now.
 Focusing on your physical environment, to the exclusion of other factors, won’t get you closer to realizing your true potential than any other management fad ever has, and in fact it could set you back.
 Study what others have done, think long and hard about what would suit your organization’s mission and values and what wouldn’t, and design accordingly.